Soares/myelin/README.md

  * __render__ model data for an element
  * __set__ rendered data on an element

-The also control the events in three ways:
+The also control the linking in three ways:

  * __domEvent__
     - controls the DOM event that triggers syncing
     - if falsy then the model will not respond to DOM changes
-    - can be a function taking the elements being bound
+    - can be a function which will be passed the elements being synced
- * __modelEvent__ controls the model event that triggers syncing
+ * __modelEvent__
     - controls the model event that triggers syncing
     - if falsy then the DOM will not respond to model changes
-    - can be a function taking the attribute being synced
+    - can be a function which will be passed the attribute being synced
  * __preventDefault__
     - controls whether or not the default DOM event is prevented

-Handlers can always be left out of a link, in which case they will be inferred from the elements being bound using myelin.map and myelin.handler (see below).
+Handlers can always be left out of a link, in which case they will be inferred from the elements being bound using myelin.handlerMap and myelin.defaultHandler.

 A handful of handlers come built in to Myelin.
-If you want to provide custom data manipulation, cleaning, or rendering then extend one of these handlers.
+You can provide your own handlers to customize data manipulation.
+The built in handlers are as follows:

 ### Handler